ajavamind/A3DCamera/README.md

 * FOCUS   - Cycle through fixed focus distances: Hyperfocal, Photo Booth, Macro
 * MODE    - Select Auto, Manual, and Shutter Priority (only Auto implemented)
 * BURST   - Start continous photo capture at about 1 photo per second until the key is pressed and released again, or 60 images captured.
 In Photo Booth mode take only 4 images.
-* DISP    - Toggle change Live View display mode (SBS, not working: Anaglyph, L/R, Blank)
+* DISP    - Toggle change Review display mode (SBS,  Anaglyph, L/R) (Not implement for either Live view or Review mode)
 * TIMER   - Set 3 second delay time to take a photo or burst for Photo Booth mode.
 Toggle no delay or Photo Booth.
 * ISO     - Set the ISO (not implemented)
 * SPEED   - Set the Shutter speed (not implemented)
 * FN      - Cycle through exposure metering: Frame Average, Center Weighted, Spot Metering
 * MENU    - Settings, etc. not implemented
 * BACK    - Only active with menu, not implemented
 * OK/REVIEW - Review the last photo taken in [3DSteroid Pro (StereoRoidPro)](https://play.google.com/store/apps/details?id=jp.suto.stereoroidpro&hl=en_US) or another viewer.
-OK function for menus when camera is not active
+OK function for menus and setting when camera is not active
 * SHARE    - Share the last photo taken with Email, Messaging, Photo Viewing, Printer, etc. apps.

 ![8BitDo Micro Bluetooth Controller](images/A3DCamera_Layout_1080.png)

-Here are the Android keyboard keys matching the function keys of the 8BitDo Micro controller in keyboard mode:
+The app can also be controlled with a WiFi ASCII keyboard.
+Here are the Android keyboard keys matching the function keys of the 8BitDo Micro controller when switched to keyboard mode:
 ![8BitDo Micro Bluetooth Controller](images/A3DCamera_KB_Layout_1080.png)

 #### WiFi Remote Control
 The app can listen for UDP broadcast messages to control the camera.
 Only shutter control is working.
-Turned off at present, this is a work in progress.
 This feature can be used to trigger multiple cameras at the same time.
-More on this later.
+This is working, but is turned off for now and is a work in progress.
+An Android app at xxx can trigger broadcast messages.

 ### Limitations
 Captured images are on par in quality with the native camera app.
 However, with this camera images may still need adjustments for vertical alignment, contrast, color saturation, and sharpening.